jlovo256/Contacts-Node-API/Contacts-api/README.md

         <td>POST</td>
         <td>/api/v1.0/contacts/{entryId}/addresses</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
-        <td>Creates a new address in the selected entry.
+        <td>Creates a new address in the selected contact.
 When an address is created, a Location header is returned.
 It provides the URL where the newly created address can be accessed.</td>
         <td>201 Created,<br /> 400 BAD REQUEST,<br />404 NOT FOUND,<br /> 500 Internal Server Error</td>
     </tr>
     <tr>
         <td>GET</td>
         <td>/api/v1.0/contacts/{entryId}/addresses</td>
         <td>text/plain,<br />application/json,<br />text/xml</td>
         <td>Returns all the addresses for the selected entryId.
-If there is no such entry, it returns 404.</td>
+If there is no such contact, it returns 404.</td>
         <td>200 OK,<br />404 NOT FOUND,<br /> 500 Internal Server Error</td>
     </tr>
     <tr>